 - Daruma (best teas and poached eggs) *

 - Tropera 121 ( hamburgers, artisan beer) *

 - Se Cocina

 - Café Casa Rosalba

 If we had had sun and more time we would have

 - Monte Calvario (this is where I think you can take the photo of Puerto Varas with the church and volcano in the background.
 We didn’t have time so we drove up Calle Linda Vieja by Calle Ralun and we had a good view)

 - Fundo playa venado (dairy farm great for kids and you can buy their artisan manjar)

 Things to consider

-You need about $15,000 cash for the tolls one way from Santiago to Puerto Varas and the same for the return.
+The tolls are about $30,000 CLP one way from Santiago to Puerto Varas and the same for the return.